 - Prioritize selling points that are likely to lead web visitors to convert

-For an example of a site that looks fantastic both on desktop and mobile, check out GILI Sports.
-This brand’s design team understood that the best way to drive conversions was to use a simple layout.
-The homepage draws attention to the user benefits, looks aesthetically pleasing, and allows the CTAs to stand out so that consumers can make their purchase right from the screen of their smartphone device.
+For an example of a site that looks fantastic on desktop and mobile, check out GILI Sports.
+This brand’s design team understood that using a simple layout was the best way to drive conversions.
+The homepage draws attention to the user benefits, looks aesthetically pleasing, and allows the CTAs to stand out so that consumers can purchase right from the screen of their smartphone device.

 2. Slow load times

-Another common reason for poor conversion rates is when websites are too slow to load.
+Another common reason for poor conversion rates is websites being too slow to load.

 According to Google, a one-second delay in load time can negatively impact conversion rates by as much as 20%.

 Adobe found that as many as 41% of web visitors stopped interacting with content when it took too long to load.